Allan50200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11-binary_to_decimal - THis script converts binary to decimal 12-combinations -  This script prints a combination os letters 13-print_float - Prints a float with two decimal places
+11-binary_to_decimal - THis script converts binary to decimal 12-combinations -  This script prints a combination os letters 13-print_float - Prints a float with two decimal places 100-decimal_to_hexadecimal -  This script prints decimal to hexadecimal